zalun/school-plan-app/Tutorial_scrapbook_part1.md

 ## Preparation

-In this tutorial we will use Cordova which is a NodeJS project.
+I've decided to use Cordova as it's currently the best free tool which delivers HTML apps to many platforms.
+Cordova is a NodeJS project.
 You should have it installed before Stage 1.
 First <a href="https://github.com/joyent/node/wiki/Installing-Node.js-via-package-manager">install NodeJS</a>.
 Then install Cordova globally using ```npm``` package manager.
 On my systems (Ubuntu or OSX):

     npm install -g cordova

 You also need to have <a href="https://www.mozilla.org/en-US/firefox/new/">latest Firefox</a> installed.

+Brick is a tool build for app developers.
+It's a set of ready to use web components.
+It's created at Mozilla and is extremely easy to use.

 To install Brick we will need also Bower

     npm install -g bower

-Copy the HTML code of the school plans to a separate file.
+Find the school site and copy the HTML code of the plans to a separate file.

 ## Stage 1